Best & Worst Disney Parks in the World

 The EPCOT overhaul is finally finished, I guess.
 The construction walls are down, and World Celebration and CommuniCore Hall have opened.
 Underwhelming as both might be–lateral moves at the absolute best after ~5 years of construction–they are better than walls and a dirt pit.

-Even so, more substantive additions and upgrades are needed in the Future World pavilions.
+Unfortunately, several substantive additions and upgrades are still needed in the Future World pavilions.
 Play Pavilion has been abandoned, Spaceship Earth’s overdue reimagining was shelved, and a much-needed redo of Journey into Imagination has been rumored for the last decade.
-EPCOT really needs more additions and actual improvements at the front of the park.
+EPCOT really needs actual improvements at the front of the park.
 Its overhaul should not be over.

 On the plus side, World Showcase is still gorgeous and offers some of Disney’s best ambiance, anywhere.
 Spaceship Earth remains an awe-inspiring icon and pretty good attraction.
 Some Future World pavilions remain solid.
 It’s just unfortunate that half of the “overhaul” didn’t end up materializing or changing much.